Group of Asia and the Pacific Small Island Developing States: History

 Initially, the Group was known as the Asian Group.
 However, by the 1970s, Pacific island nations were gaining independence and joining the group.
 By the mid-2000s the number of Pacific island nations in the group had reached over one fifth of the membership, so they began to advocate for a change of name of the Group.

 These efforts were met with success in 2011 when the United Nations agreed to include "Pacific" in the name of the Group, changing it to the Group of Asia and the Pacific Small Island Developing States at China's insistence.
-This change in name recognises the growing role Pacific island nations play in the United Nations System.
+This change in name recognizes the growing role Pacific island nations play in the United Nations System.

 Representation

 Security Council

 The Asia and the Pacific Group holds 3 seats on the Security Council, 2 non-permanent and 1 permanent.
 The current members of the Security Council from the Group are: